Luke Thomas (chef)

-In 2021, Thomas became the CEO and co-owner of Café Habana, an iconic downtown New York City restaurant serving Cuban and Mexican inspired cuisine that was founded in 1998 by entrepreneur and investor Sean Meenan, who also went on to open Café Habana locations in Tokyo, Dubai, and Malibu, California with Casamigos Tequila co-founder Rande Gerber.
+In 2021, Thomas became the CEO and co-owner of Café Habana, a downtown New York City restaurant serving Cuban and Mexican inspired cuisine that was founded in 1998 by entrepreneur and investor Sean Meenan, who also went on to open Café Habana locations in Tokyo, Dubai, and Malibu, California with Casamigos Tequila co-founder Rande Gerber.

 Luke is an investor/partner in The Coffee Collaborative, Sessions Market, Fast Fine Restaurant Group who own restaurant brands V and 1889 in Sweden & USA as well as being a founding partner of the meat alternative brand Plant Punk.

 Career

 Thomas was born in Connah's Quay, North Wales, and began cooking at the age of 12.

-Thomas has honed his skills at the Chester Grosvenor Hotel in Cheshire, as well as the Burj Al Arab hotel in Dubai and the Alinea (restaurant) in Chicago.
+Thomas has worked at the Chester Grosvenor Hotel in Cheshire, as well as the Burj Al Arab hotel in Dubai and the Alinea (restaurant) in Chicago.

 Thomas has also worked alongside several Michelin starred chefs, including Heston Blumenthal at The Fat Duck, Thomas Keller at a French Laundry pop-up restaurant in London, and fellow celebrity chef Gary Rhodes.

 In 2009, at the age of 15, Thomas won the FutureChef competition by Springboard in the United Kingdom.

 In 2012, at the age of 18, Thomas became the youngest head chef in the United Kingdom when he took over at a restaurant in Cookham.
 The restaurant was originally called Sanctum on the Green, but was renamed to Luke's Fine Dining at Sanctum on the Green before being shortened to simply Luke's Dining Room under the direction of Thomas.
 This notable event was filmed for television by the BBC Three for a documentary series titled Britain's Youngest Chef, and although this was the first time for Thomas to be filmed for television, his first actual television appearance to air as a celebrity chef was as an expert on the British television series Junior MasterChef followed by an appearance on British television comedian Russell Howard's Good News.

 Thomas also competed as a chef on the Great British Menu television series in 2013 against chef Mary Ann Gilchrist and chef Richard Davies, where he became the youngest competitor to ever appear on the show.

 In 2013, Thomas opened a pop-up restaurant for six months in Mayfair, London, alongside hotelier Mark Fuller.
 He later followed that up by opening another pop-up restaurant with Fuller in Dubai in 2015, both known collectively as Retro Feasts.

 In 2014, Thomas found time between the opening of his two Retro Feasts pop-up restaurants to release his first hardcover cookbook with Penguin Publishing titled Luke's Cookbook: 100 Classic Favourites Given a Modern Makeover.

-In 2019, Thomas relaunched the Soho members club first formed as The Club in 1764, and historically known as Blacks since 1992, as both head chef and co-owner of the restored Georgian style building designed and built in 1732 as a four-story townhouse for the infamous London neighborhood.
+In 2019, Thomas relaunched the Soho members club first formed as The Club in 1764, and historically known as Blacks since 1992, as both head chef and co-owner of the restored Georgian style building designed and built in 1732 as a four-story townhouse for the London neighborhood.